dbajava/dbreports/README.txt

 - 1.3 Removed the N0N3 title, now if a non-titled report is needed, leave the title in blank
 - 1.4 Classes more organized.
 Added the feature to run the report at any time using the "anytime" keyword.
 - 1.5 Dealing with bad XML format
+- 1.6 Added tag <fattach> on instance level. set it to false to get the report on the e-mail body instead of attached file.

 ----------------------